 2019 Summer Camp RELEASED

-Registration will open to the general public on March 1st.
-Previous attenies will have a earlier registration date.
-Keep a look out in your email or reach out to email@example.com
+Registration will open to the general public on March 4th.
+Previous attendees will have an earlier registration date.
+Keep a lookout in your email or reach out to email@example.com

 Camp runs June 2019-August 2019 and available for ages 4-6 & 7-11